 It’s a neoprene carrying strap that is designed to fit snugly on your body and allow for fast access to your binoculars.
 It also serves as a bag to protect the Trinovid.

 One last thought: Leica Trinovid HD vs. the Leica Noctivid

 The Trinovid HD is an amazing binocular but significantly cheaper than its cousin, the Leica Noctivid, which is considered the best binocular that Leica manufactures.

 What’s the difference between the two?
 It can be hard to tell at first glance, but here are some reasons why the Noctivid is more than twice the cost.

 - Overall lens and prism quality: They both use ED glass, but the Trinovid is a lower quality than the Noctivid.
 You will notice the difference when there is low light, such as searching for birds in the canopy or at sunrise/sunset.
 This is when the Noctivid shines (Pun intended!)
 The Trinovid still has amazing image quality, but the Noctivid may be the best on the market.

 - For example, the Noctivid uses the highest quality SCHOTT glass available.
 Leica Germany is not specific about the type of glass in the Trinovid, but it is assumed it is not SCHOTT glass.

 - AquaDura Coating: This Leica patented coating is not used on the Trinovid to protect the external lenses.
 It is on the Noctivid.

-- But, to give the Trinovid’s some credit, they have a closer close focus (5.9 ft vs. 9.8 ft) and are a few ounces lighter.
+- But, to give the Trinovid credit, it outperforms on close focus (5.9 ft vs. 9.8 ft) and is a few ounces lighter.

 1. Buy the Leica Trinovid from one of these three places: